Kano (British musician): 2006–2007: London Town

-On 23 March 2006 Kano performed at Anson Rooms in Bristol for MTV2's Spanking New Music along with JME, N-Dubz and Unklejam.
+On 23 March 2006, Robinson performed at Anson Rooms in Bristol for MTV2's Spanking New Music along with JME, N-Dubz and Unklejam.
 He performed tracks including "London Town", "P's & Q's", "Brown Eyes", "Me & My Mic" and tracks from the Beats & Bars mixtape.
-Kano confirmed on the show that his next album was to be called London Town.
+Robinson confirmed on the show that his next album was to be called London Town.

-Prior to the album's release, Kano put out a mixtape (simply called Mixtape on the front cover), which included new material such as and Kano's own versions of hip-hop songs, including Jay-Z's "Public Service Announcement", Nas's "Black Republican" and Kanye West's "My Way Home".
+Prior to the album's release, Robinson put out a mixtape (simply called Mixtape on the front cover), which included new material and his own versions of hip-hop songs, including Jay-Z's "Public Service Announcement", Nas's "Black Republican" and Kanye West's "My Way Home".
 The mixtape also included a preview of "Buss It Up", a song that featured on the later release London Town.
 The album was released on 10 September 2007, preceded by the single "This Is The Girl", featuring Craig David, on 27 August.
 Along with David, the album featured collaborations with Blur and Gorillaz frontman Damon Albarn, Kate Nash, and Vybz Kartel.
-Kano toured the UK in support of the record, as well as performing the whole album at the Jazz Cafe in October 2007 alongside a live band.
+Robinson toured the UK in support of the record, as well as performing the whole album at the Jazz Cafe in October 2007 alongside a live band.
 Kano also sold out London Astoria in the same month to put on an entertaining show also promoting Tinchy Stryder on his tour.

 2008–2009: 140 Grime St and MC No. 1

-In 2008, Kano no longer was signed to 679 Recordings as he wished to return to his "grimier roots" and had posted all new freestyles on his MySpace page.
-In April of that year he released a mixtape, MC No. 1, followed by third album 140 Grime Street hit the shelves.
-Despite primarily using American hip-hop-style beats, seemingly contra to his previous comments, both were well-received.
-140 Grime Street was released on 29 September 2008 through BPM (Bigger Picture Music).
-The majority of the album was produced by Mikey J, with Wiley and DaVinChe supplying two beats each, and Skepta handing the production for the song "These MC's".
+In 2008, Robinson was no longer signed to 679 Recordings as he wished to return to his "grimier roots" and had posted all new freestyles on his MySpace page.
+In April of that year, he released a mixtape, MC No. 1, followed by a third album, 140 Grime Street.
+Despite primarily using American hip-hop-style beats, seemingly contra to his previous comments, both were well received.
+140 Grime Street was released on 29 September 2008 through his own independent label, Bigger Picture Music.
+The majority of the album was produced by Mikey J, with Wiley and DaVinChe supplying two beats each, and Skepta handling the production for the song "These MC's".
 The album featured guest appearances from Ghetto, Skepta, Wiley, and Mikey J. The first single released was "Hustler."

 A second single, "Rock N Rolla", was first premiered on Radio 1xtra DJ Mista Jam's radio show.
 The single was officially released in October.
 "More Than One Way" also premiered on Mista Jam's 1xtra radio show.
 The video was also released on Kano's official YouTube page.
 The track was written for a campaign to promote the Diploma and was given away for free exclusively from The Diploma website.
 The music video was made with the help of students from around the UK.
-The TV ad shows Kano walking through a crowd of students whose Diploma qualifications pop up in bubbles above them.
+The TV ad shows Robinson walking through a crowd of students whose Diploma qualifications pop up in bubbles above them.
 Creative and media students helped in producing the video and construction students helped make the set.